 How accurate are AI-generated clinical notes in allied health EHRs?

-AI-generated clinical notes in 2026 are accurate enough to serve as first drafts that require review, not rewrites.
-Platforms with specialty-specific AI (like Oli Health, which offers discipline-specific templates for physiotherapy, chiropractic, naturopathic medicine, psychotherapy, and others) produce notes that match the expected documentation format for your field.
-According to Oli Health's internal usage data, most practitioners report editing AI-drafted notes from about 15-20% of the content in the first week down to 5% or less after two weeks as the system adapts to their terminology and style.
+AI-generated clinical notes in 2026 are accurate enough to serve as first drafts that require review, not full rewrites.
+Platforms with specialty-specific AI (like Oli Health, which offers discipline-specific templates for physiotherapy, chiropractic, naturopathic medicine, psychotherapy, and others) produce notes matching the expected documentation format for your field.
+Most practitioners report editing AI-drafted notes from about 15-20% of content in the first week down to 5% or less after two weeks as the system adapts to their terminology and style.

 I'm not going to pretend AI-first works for every practice.
-But if your documentation is eating your evenings and your tech stack costs more than your phone plan, it's worth running the numbers yourself.
+But if your documentation is eating your evenings and your tech stack costs more than your phone plan, it's worth running the numbers.
 Try the full platform free — no credit card, no sales pitch.
-Run it alongside your current setup for a week and see if the time savings are real for your specific workflow.
+Run it alongside your current setup for a week and see if the time savings hold up for your specific workflow.